 Rock River Preservation needs help from dedicated individuals for our regular trail maintenance and cleanup work.
 Please email us to sign up for our newsletter to hear about opportunities as they're announced.

 Rock River Preservation recently established an endowment fund to help ensure financial stability for the River for years to come.
 You may direct a donation to this fund in the notes section you'll find when clicking the "Donate" link above, or contact us to discuss a large gift or bequest.

 Rock River Preservation typically holds an annual fundraising party.
-We hope that we'll be able to bring back this tradition in the fall of 2022.
+We are planning to bring back this tradition in the summer of 2022.
 Contact us to sign up for our newsletter to stay informed!

 Being a River Steward and known to others as such allows you to approach badly behaving individuals.
 Concerned users on seeing bad or dangerous behavior will feel comfortable approaching you with such information you can act upon.
 Often simply approaching the offending folks with the information is enough.
 But there are those who simply do not care and will continue their negative behavior.
 So, the benefit of a core of Stewards and with the support of many sympathetic users if the first request to change behaviors fails, the Steward can approach other Stewards and users and as a group approach the offenders and by weight of the written guideline, your convictions and numbers, behaviors are altered to the better.